ARGUMENTATION 1: DEFINITIONS

 When snakes come out, it’s going to rain.
 We know that from experience.

 Toulmin makes no reference to rhetoric.
-But as Bird has pointed out (1961), with his warrant and backing, Toulmin has “re-discovered” the more than two-thousand-year-old concept of topic, fundamental to the rhetorical theory of argument.
+But as Bird has pointed out (1961), with his Warrant and Backing, Toulmin has “rediscovered” the more than two-thousand-year-old concept of topic, fundamental to the rhetorical theory of argument.

-Cicero Senior — I take it that what you desire to hear about is ratiocination, which is the process of developing the arguments. […]
+Cicero senior — I take it that what you desire to hear about is ratiocination, which is the process of developing the arguments. […]

 Cicero, Part., XIII, 46; p.
 345-347; my italics

-4. Argumentation as saying and schematizing
+4. Argumentation as Schematization

 According to Jean-Blaise Grize,